Newton Methods in Generalized Nash Equilibrium Problems with Applications to Game-Theoretic Model Predictive Control: Newton Methods for NE Problems

 where $e(a)=F(a)-\Tilde{F}(a)$ is the difference function of the pseudogradients of the two games. \end{defn}

-As stated in Definition \ref{DE:NE_stability}, a NE of a game is stable if (i) its nearby games are locally solvable (i.e., \eqref{eq:local_solvability}), and (ii) the distance between the NE of the given game and that of a nearby game yields an upper bound in terms of the maximum deviation of the pseudogradients of the two games (i.e., \eqref{eq:error}).
+Definition \ref{DE:NE_stability} states that a NE of a game is stable if (i) its nearby games are locally solvable (i.e., \eqref{eq:local_solvability}), and (ii) the distance between the NE of the given game and that of a nearby game yields an upper bound in terms of the maximum deviation of the pseudogradients of the two games (i.e., \eqref{eq:error_def}).
 This stability concept corresponds to the regularity condition in VI problems \cite[Definition 5.3.2]{book_pang}.
-Note that we do not introduce the \textit{strongly stable} concept (corresponding to \textit{strongly regular} solution to a VI problem) for a NE of a game, which, if introduced, should require that $\text{NESet}(\Tilde{\mathcal{G}}) \cap \mathsf{cl}\Omega$ be a singleton.
+The following theorem establishes the stability result.
+The proofs of these and other results are in the Appendix.